bodywork-ml/bodywork-pymc3-project/README.md

 initial-deployment   1/1           69s        2m
 ```

-Now test the service is responding,
+Once it has completed, test that the service is responding,

 ```text
 $ curl http://YOU_CLUSTER_IP/pymc/bodywork-pymc3-project--scoring-service/predict/v1.0.0/point \